HorizenOfficial/compose-evm-simplified/docs/FORGER.md

     ```

 11. **IMPORTANT NOTE 2**
-    - The registration step will not be required for existing forgers owning a stake before the hardfork.
+    - The registration step will not be required for existing forgers owning a stake before the hard fork.
 These will be
     automatically added to the list of registered ones, with "reward share" = 0 and "smart contract address" = none.
     - Another http endpoint `/transaction/updateForger` has been added to update existing forgers [updateForger](https://github.com/HorizenOfficial/eon/blob/1.4.0-RC1/doc/api/transaction/updateForger.md) in order to allow forgers with
     "reward share" = 0 and "smart contract address" = none to update the fields.
 The update will be allowed only one time, once set, the values will be immutable.
-Rele
     This protects delegators from distribution mechanisms being changed without their knowledge.
     - The consensus lottery will consider only forgers owning an amount of stakes (directly or delegated) equal or over **10 ZEN**.